rust-lang/rust/src/doc/rustc/src/platform-support/unknown-uefi.md

 ```

 ### BootServices
-The current implementation of std make `BootServices` unavailable once `ExitBootServices` is called.
+The current implementation of std makes `BootServices` unavailable once `ExitBootServices` is called.
 Refer to [Runtime Drivers](https://edk2-docs.gitbook.io/edk-ii-uefi-driver-writer-s-guide/7_driver_entry_point/711_runtime_drivers) for more information regarding how to handle switching from using physical addresses to using virtual addresses.

-Note: It should be noted that it is upto the user to drop all allocated memory before `ExitBootServices` is called.
+Note: It should be noted that it is up to the user to drop all allocated memory before `ExitBootServices` is called.